godfat/rest-core/README.md

 ## REQUIREMENTS:

-* Tested with MRI 1.8.7 and 1.9.2 and Rubinius 1.2.2.
+* Tested with MRI (official ruby) 1.9.2, 1.8.7, and trunk
-  Because of development gems can't work well on JRuby, let me know if rest-core is working on JRuby, thanks!
+* Tested with Rubinius (rbx) 1.2.3
+* Tested with JRuby 1.6.2

 ## INSTALLATION: